umee-network/umee/docs/testing.md

 - we only run App in it's expected setup (without the normally expected processes, like price-feeder)
-- App is producing blocks on the chain until a specified height is reached. at each block the sim test runner sequentially ask each module to generate random transactions (represented as operations) and execute them directly in the app transaction runner.
+- App is producing blocks on the chain until a specified height is reached.
+  At each block the sim test runner ([SimulateFromSeed](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/x/simulation#SimulateFromSeed)) sequentially ask each module to generate random transactions (represented as operations) and execute them directly in the app transaction runner.
 - during the sim runner, we don't execute any user defined assertions.
 Instead we expect the chain to function correctly (don't return errors nor panics).
 Hence, when creating a new operation (random sim transaction), we need to check conditions to satisfy that a transaction won't be rejected (like checking bank balance etc...).

 Simulation tests are defined in each module `simulations` package.